Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 # Variations
 Like all card games - and especially hanafuda games - Hana-Awase exists in many variations.
 Some of these are described below.
 Consider them optional rules, to add or remove as you please.

+## Dandruff
+A 'Low Man Out' rule is commonly used in scoring; if the total value of any player's card points is 20 or less, then the round is considered a draw, and no players score any points.

+Some versions require a player to announce at the beginning of the round that they intend to go for 'Low Man Out' in order for it to apply.

+This rule allows players with an extremely poor hand to attempt to force a draw, and prevent their opponents from scoring.

+In Japanese, this cancellation of scoring is known as *fuke* [頭垢 - ふけ], literally 'dandruff'.

 ## Compensation
 At the end of the round, compensation for poor performance is given, as follows: